FRCBS/TINU-GWAS/README.md

 ## code (./src)

-`Main.sh` Shell script for calling various subscripts for managing and running the GWAS
+`Main.sh` Shell script for calling various subscripts for managing and running the analysis

 `runSPAtest.R` R script for running SPAtest